eclipse-theia/theia-website/src/docs/user_ai.md

 The following video shows the AppTester agent in action:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/E0aWe48AH6s?si=5BNEwBK6nHbjaP9H" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### Claude Code (Chat Agent)

+Claude Code is Anthropic's AI coding assistant natively integrated into the Theia IDE.
+The following video provides an in-depth demo:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Rou4eiIPrK4?si=5BNEwBK6nHbjaP9H" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+**Prerequisites:**

+Before using Claude Code in Theia IDE, you need to install it.
+Visit [https://www.claude.com/product/claude-code](https://www.claude.com/product/claude-code) for more details.

+**Configuration:**

+To enable Claude Code in Theia IDE, you need to set your Anthropic API key.
+You can do this in one of two ways:

+1. **Via Settings**: Set the preference key `ai-features.anthropic.AnthropicApiKey` in the Theia IDE settings
+2. **Via Environment Variable**: Set the environment variable `ANTHROPIC_API_KEY`

+The Claude Code executable should be detected automatically.
+If the detection fails, you can manually configure the executable path in the preferences (`ai-features.claudeCode.executablePath`).

+**Usage:**

+Once configured, Claude Code is available in the chat view via the agent `@ClaudeCode`.
+Simply mention `@ClaudeCode` in your chat requests to interact with it.

+For more information on configuring Claude Code's permissions, commands, MCP servers, hooks, and other advanced features, refer to the [Claude Code documentation](https://docs.claude.com/en/docs/claude-code/overview).

+**Customization:**

+You can customize the system message appendix that is passed to Claude Code through the Theia agent configuration in the AI Configuration view.
+This allows you to tailor Claude Code's behavior to your specific needs and workflows.

 ## Chat